VityaSchel/lufin/README.md

 12. Fill it according to these instructions:
     - **If you’re running MongoDB:** `MONGODB_CONNECTION_STRING` must be set to the mongodb connection string
     - **or, if you’re running PostgreSQL:** `POSTGRESQL_CONNECTION_STRING` must be set to the postgres connection string
-    - Do not set values to both.
-Prepend disabled database with a `#` character to comment it out
+    - Do not set values to both, prepend disabled database with a `#` character to comment it out
     - Make sure the connection string includes database name (e.g. `mongodb://localhost:27017/lufin` or `postgresql://localhost:5432/lufin`)
     - `S3_ACCESS_KEY`, `S3_SECRET_ACCESS_KEY`, `S3_ENDPOINT`, `S3_BUCKET` must be set to your S3 bucket credentials
     - Optional: `S3_REGION` can be set if your S3 provider requires it